chrisittner/gsoc16-blog/content/pages/2016-04-25-gsoc-proposal.md

 The search space of DAGs or DAG patterns is super-exponential in the number of variables and the typical scoring functions allow for local maxima.
 The first property makes exhaustive search intractable for all but very small networks, the second prohibits efficient local optimization algorithms to always find the optimal structure.
 Thus, all interesting search strategies are heuristic.

 I want to implement the following heuristic search strategies:

 - Greedy Equivalence Search for DAGs and DAG patterns
 - First ascent hill climbing for DAGs (see [PGM09, page 814f]), with enhancements:
   - Use tabu lists to ensure that new structures are explored
   - Use score decomposition effectively

-For the sake of completeness, I will also add:
+And for the sake of completeness:

   - Exhaustive search for DAGs and DAG patterns